DhavalDalal/TopQuery/README.md

 #TopQuery

 This assumes you have Node.js and Karma installed on your machine.
-We will use Jasmine, Karma, Sinon to run and execute our tests.
+We will use Jasmine and Karma to execute our tests.
+### First Things First
+* Run `npm install` to get all the dependencies sorted out.
+* If you don't have Karma installed, please go to the next section, else perform the next step.
+* Type `npm test` at the command prompt and wait for the tests to run.

 ###To install Karma, please do the following:
 * `npm install karma --save`
 * `npm install -g karma-cli`

-Type `npm test` at the command prompt and wait for the tests to run.

-**Note**: In case things don't go right, you can follow the steps below manually and run the Following Commands to set up Karma and Jasmine for the project.
+**Note**: In case things don't go right, you can follow the steps below manually and run the Following Commands to set up Jasmine for the project by re-creating karma.conf.js

 * `npm install jasmine --save`
 * `karma init` (and follow through all the questions.
 It will integrate all the launchers by modifying the package.json.
 It adds all the dependencies as `devDependencies`.
 Move them to `dependencies`)